 - Fat – I use unsalted butter.
 However, you can use your favorite oil or even pork lard.

-- Onion – A combination of onions, leeks, and garlic is used.
+- Onion – A combination of onions, leeks, and garlic is what I use.
 You can use yellow, white, or sweet onions.

-- Broccoli – Fresh broccoli is best to use.
-However, you can use frozen.
+- Broccoli – Fresh broccoli is best, much like I use in my beef and broccoli recipe.
+However, you can use frozen too.

-- Flour – All-purpose flour is needed to make a roux.
+- Flour – All-purpose flour is key to make a roux.

-- Stock – You can use chicken stock or vegetable stock in this broccoli cheddar soup.
+- Stock – You can use my homemade chicken stock or some vegetable stock in this broccoli cheddar soup.

-- Cream – Heavy whipping cream is used in my recipe.
-You can use whole milk or half and half.
+- Cream – Heavy whipping cream is what I like using for this soup.
+You can use whole milk or half and half as substitution.

 - Cheese – Shredded sharp orange cheddar is what you will need.